crypt0n1te/Write-Ups/ractf-2020/forensics/disk_forensics_fun.md

 NOTHINGH.asc
 ```

-The .asc file seems interesting so i extract it to my Desktop to further analyse.
+The .asc file seems interesting so i extract it to my Desktop for further analysis.

 Looking at the file i see that it is a PGP message, as it says at the top of the file here: